The Day the Earth Blew Up: Home media

-Ketchup Entertainment released the film on DVD and Blu-ray on May 27, 2025 in the United States.
+Ketchup Entertainment released the film on DVD and Blu-ray on May 27, 2025, in the United States.
 In Germany and Switzerland, the film became available on digital retailers on October 28, 2024.
 The film was later made available on digital retailers in the United States on April 15, 2025.
 The film was released on HBO Max (where it was initially intended to debut) on June 27, 2025.

 Reception

 Box office

-The Day the Earth Blew Up: A Looney Tunes Movie grossed $8.9 million in the United States and Canada, and $6.3 million in other territories, for a worldwide total of $15.2 million.
+The Day the Earth Blew Up: A Looney Tunes Movie grossed $8.9 million in the United States and Canada, and $6.6 million in other territories, for a worldwide total of $15.5 million.

 In the United States and Canada, the film expanded wide alongside Black Bag, Opus, The Last Supper, and Novocaine, and was projected to gross around $3 million from 2,827 theaters during the weekend.
 It met those projections, grossing $3.2 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 19 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those surveyed by PostTrak gave it an 89% overall positive score, with 72% saying they would "definitely recommend" it.

 Peter Debruge of Variety praised the film for its comedy and emotional core, and felt that the entire project was "crafted with love and a genuine respect for the franchise".
 Rafael Motomayor of IGN awarded the film a 9 out of 10-star rating.
 He praised its comedy, emotional core, animation and Bauza's voice performances, and referred to it as "one of the funniest movies of the year".

+Filmmaker Joe Dante, who previously directed the Looney Tunes film Looney Tunes: Back in Action (2003), considered the film a "return to form" to the characters.